-Who should be shepherding the students in your group?
+Who should be shepherding the students in your church?
 Mom and Dad?
 You?
 The village?

 Yes.
 (Psalm 22:30-31; 78:4; 145:4; Hebrews 13:17; and so on)

-But it won’t just happen, and there’s no formula.
-The guys who founded The Navigators worked relentlessly to figure out the best possible training for each new believer (Colossians 1:28-29).
-And they taught them how to teach others the same things (2 Timothy 2:2).
+But it won’t just happen.
+The guys who founded The Navigators worked relentlessly to figure out the best training for each new believer (Colossians 1:28-29), and they taught them how to teach others the same things (2 Timothy 2:2).

 You can do this too.
-What do you want each student to believe when he or she graduates from your group?
+What do you want each student to believe when he or she graduates from high school?
 What gifts, skills, or disciplines should each regularly exercise?
-(We refer to this as your “Description of a Discipled Person” in numbers 11, 14, and the Appendix of our book.)

 Here are a few guidelines that have worked for us over the years: